What’s happening in the hive?

-As we are almost finished with the holiday season, curious beekeepers cant help but wonder what those winter honeybees are doing ?
+With the holiday season behind us, curious beekeepers can’t help but wonder what those winter honeybees are doing?
 We packed

 Hopefully, the bees are alive and existing in a cluster.
 Winter honeybees do not hibernate but they will cluster together for warmth during cold weather and become inactive.
 Honey is the fuel that the bees use for energy to vibrate their wing muscles and create heat.
 No honey – no heat – dead bees.
 Too much warm weather during winter can be as bad as too cold.
 The bees may eat all of their winter stores before the spring flowers appear and starve as a result.